15 Best Places to Live in South Dakota

 Rapid City

-Tucked away below Route 90, you will find Rapid City, lying east of the Black Hills National Forest.
-Also known as the gateway to Mt.Rushmore, Rapid City is home to 71,682 people.
-Good schools, good commuter routes and great access to outdoor activities, there is little wrong with Rapid City.
+Tucked below Route 90, you will find Rapid City, east of the Black Hills National Forest.
+Also known as the gateway to Mt.Rushmore, Rapid City is home to just over seventy-one thousand residents.
+With good schools, commuter routes, and excellent access to outdoor activities, there is little wrong with Rapid City.

-There are lots of job opportunities in this area of South Dakota, mostly within the tourism and hospitality industry.
+There are many job opportunities in this area of South Dakota, mainly within the tourism and hospitality industry.

 15. Spearfish